Renewable resources: Fisheries model¶

 This notebook plots a few graphs of the fisheries model seen in the tutorial.
 It is written in Python (specifically, in a Jupyter notebook).
 Note that it does not provide a full analysis of the model, but it provides you with some additional visualizations.
 No need to understand the Python code, but feel free to play around with it by downloading the code from my GitHub page.
+Feedback is welcome.
+Suggestions for better coding?
+Please reach out to me :)

 import numpy as np